 Hit the ESC key to cancel placement.

-To remove a wall segment or building, run up to it in the game and hit the L-Key to turn it back into a deed.
+To remove a wall segment or building, run up to it in the game and press the G-Key to turn it back into a deed.

-J. Other EK settings – From your EK, hit ENTER to bring up the "Edit Kingdom" interface.
+J. Other EK settings – From your EK, hit ESC and select the "Edit Kingdom" interface.
 Here, you can change the name of your EK, toggle on/off Public or Private (default is Private) and toggle on/off PVP (default is Off).

 VI.
 CREATE A CHARACTER

 A. When you enter the game, you will appear in Crow Soul form at a temple.
-Fly up to one of the smaller statues and hold down the F-key to create an avatar of that class.
+Fly up to one of the smaller statues and press the F-key to create an avatar of that class.
 (See the Crows and Vessels FAQ for more information about this game system.)

-B. During character creation, you will be able to name your character and customize its appearance.
+B. During character creation, you will be able to name your vessel and, soon, customize its appearance.

 C. New characters enter the world without equipment.
 (See the HARVESTING and CRAFT WEAPONS AND ARMOR sections below to learn how to outfit your character.